userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - audio-playback
 ```

-KCalc also relies upon the audio library *libcanberra-pulse* to play sounds.

-> ⓘ KCalc doesn't link to this library directly, so Snapcraft isn't able to warn us that it is missing during the build process.
-Instead, we used the debugging tool *strace* to find out about the dependency at run time.
-See [Run a snap under strace](/t/debug-snaps/18420) for more information.
+KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the audio library *libcanberra*.
+Whilst our application has access to *libcanberra*, it doesn't have access to the *libcanberra-pulse* plugin, so we'll bundle this with our snap.

 The easiest way to bundle a library with a snap is to add it to the `stage-packages` section of the main build part.
-Snapcraft will then fetch that library, _as well as any other libraries or data that it depends on_, at the start of the build.
+Snapcraft will then fetch that library, as well as any other libraries or data that it depends on, at the start of the build.

-This behaviour is usually very helpful, but in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the run-time provided by the `kde-neon` extension.
+This behaviour is usually very helpful, but in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the platform snap provided by the `kde-neon` extension.
 To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and install just the library we need.

 We're going to do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows: